Mastering Split Complementary Color Schemes: Enhance Your Designs with Balanced Contrast

 Such schemes allow for superior contrast compared to simple complementary schemes, enabling better visual hierarchy and element distinction.

-Tones And Hues: Fine-Tuning Your Palette
+Tones and Hues: Fine-Tuning Your Palette

 Fine-tuning a palette involves more than just selecting the right colors; it requires adjusting saturation, brightness, and hues to create depth and complexity in the design.
 These adjustments can drastically change the mood and impact of the design, with the lightness and darkness of colors playing a significant role.
 Green and blue can be fine-tuned in split complementary palettes by using yellow-green and blue-green to achieve harmonious color schemes.